 The FCC recently required wireless carriers to provide more precise location information to PSAPs.
 As a result, wireless carriers will be required to comply with the FCC's location accuracy rules at either a county-based or PSAP-based geographic level.
 The new standards apply to outdoor measurements only, as indoor use poses unique obstacles.

-Beginning in 2011, wireless service providers have been required to file with the FCC a list of counties, or portions of counties, that they seek to exclude from the location accuracy requirements.
-The FCC will permit wireless carriers to exclude counties, or portions of counties, only where wireless carriers determine that providing location accuracy is limited, or technologically impossible, because of either heavy forestation or the inability to triangulate a caller’s location.
-Wireless carriers must report any changes to their exclusion lists within thirty days of such changes.
-The exclusion lists and changes must be reported in the record of the FCC’s docketed proceeding addressing location accuracy, PS Docket No. 07-114 , which is publicly available on the FCC’s Electronic Comment Filing System (ECFS) webpage.
+Wireless service providers are required to file with the FCC a list of counties, or portions of counties, that they seek to exclude from the location accuracy requirements.
+The FCC permits exclusions only where wireless carriers determine that providing location accuracy is limited, or technologically impossible, because of either heavy forestation or the inability to triangulate a caller's location.
+Wireless carriers must report any changes to their exclusion lists within 30 days of such changes.
+The exclusion lists and changes must be reported in the record of the FCC's docketed proceeding addressing location accuracy, PS Docket No. 07-114 , which is publicly available online.

 Federal Communications Commission